rychly/ReLaunchX/README.md

 # CHANGELOG
+* 1.2.2
+ * Fix for crash on Boyue T63.
+Changed method to hide app window status bar.
+ * Added action to Settings button - Open Options Menu.
+Active on long tap by default.
 * 1.2.1
  * Added setting to adjust buttons size (height).
  * Fixed launcher mode: back button does not cause about to quit message.